 While the surviving spouse, parents, children, and grandchildren, regardless of whether they are adopted or not, are in the first category, the decedent’s siblings, such as nieces or nephews, are in the second category of potential plaintiffs.

 Suppose there is no one entitled to file a wrongful death claim.
 In that case, the claim can be filed by a legally appointed representative or a plaintiff ad litem.
 That plaintiff has to be a suitable person, competent to prosecute, and whose appointment was requested and approved by the court.

 The personal representative of the deceased’s estate can also file a wrongful death suit.
 Both personal representative and the plaintiff ad litem are in the third category of plaintiffs entitled to file a suit in St Louis, MO.

 Since MO wrongful death laws can be complicated, consulting Missouri wrongful death statutes specialists can be helpful.
 Lawyers from BWO with the knowledge of state regulations can improve your chances of receiving compensation for your wrongful death claim and direct you toward the best outcome for your situation.

 What Kind of Missouri Wrongful Death Damages Can You Recover?

 The idea behind wrongful death claims is to seek monetary compensation for a wide range of losses that can provide financial security for surviving family members.
 Losses for damages that can be available in St Louis MO include:

 - Medical bills for injuries suffered between the time of injury and death

-- Loss of companionship, guidance, comfort, and support the deceased person would have provided
+- Reasonable value of loss of companionship, guidance, comfort, and support the deceased person would have provided

 While medical expenses and funeral costs can be easily calculated, non-economic damages are harder to quantify.
 For example, St Louis wrongful death attorneys may have to present the decedent’s contribution to the family, the level of care they have provided, or their role in taking care of children.